Bedrooms 2, Sleeps 4

 |La Maison d'Amis||Self Catering||Saturday||1||2||1||See also our other gite which sleeps 4 people|

 Le Clos de la Rose is situated in the historic medieval village of Le Puy Notre Dame.
 It is a charming wine-making village set in a conservation area in the beautiful countryside of the Regional Loire-Anjou-Touraine Natural Park which is great for walking and cycling.
 Le Puy Notre Dame is designated a “Village de Charme” and a “Petite Cité de Caractère” and is dominated by a massive collegiate church which dates back to the 12th century.
 The village bakery, where you can get your fresh breakfast croissants and baguettes and other delights, is only a minute's walk away from Le Clos de la Rose.
-The village also has an organic food restaurant and a bar as well as a pharmacy, a hairdresser’s and a garage.
-A much larger selection of supermarkets, shops, bars and restaurants is available only 10 minutes’ drive away in both nearby Doué la Fontaine and Montreuil Bellay.
-The gîte is well placed for you to visit the beautiful chateaux of the Loire Valley and all the other numerous places of interest in the area.
+The village also has an organic food restaurant and a bar/restaurant as well as a pharmacy, a hairdresser’s and a garage.
+Nearby, there is a selection of supermarkets, shops, bars and restaurants only 10 minutes’ drive away in Doué la Fontaine and Montreuil Bellay.
+The gîtes are well placed for you to visit the beautiful chateaux of the Loire Valley and all the other numerous places of interest in the area.

 It is a traditional “Corps de Ferme” (farmstead) with honey coloured limestone buildings surrounding a large courtyard.
 Many of our outbuildings (some of which date back to the 18th century) were used for wine-making.
 The courtyard is spacious with a sun terrace, lawn area and trees.
 We have recently created a new rose garden with a fountain in the courtyard for our guests to enjoy.
 In addition there is plenty of other outside space where you can laze about and read, either in the sun or in the shade whichever you prefer.
 There are sunloungers and other chairs for our guests to use.
 At the end of the courtyard, there is a gate leading to the large secret garden and orchard which is perfect for having fun or relaxing in.
 It is an ideal place to enjoy a glass or two of your favourite drink as you watch the sun set over the vineyards beyond.